Google Earth: Google Earth Pro

-Google Earth Pro was originally the business-oriented upgrade to Google Earth, with features such as a movie maker and data importer.
-Up until late January 2015, it was available for $399/year, though Google decided to make it free to the public.
+Google Earth Pro was originally the business-oriented upgrade to Google Earth, with additional features such as a movie maker and data importer.
+Up until late January 2015, it was available for $399/year (USD) before Google's announcement of a free version.
 Google Earth Pro is currently the standard version of the Google Earth desktop application as of version 7.3.
 The Pro version includes add-on software for movie making, advanced printing, and precise measurements, and is available for Windows, macOS, and Linux.

 Google Earth Plus

 Discontinued in December 2008, Google Earth Plus was a paid subscription upgrade to Google Earth that provided customers with the following features, most of which have become available in the free Google Earth.
 One such feature was GPS integration, which allowed users to read tracks and waypoints from a GPS device.
 A variety of third-party applications have been created which provide this functionality using the basic version of Google Earth by generating KML or KMZ files based on user-specified or user-recorded waypoints.